Itshyphen/Pulchowk/README.md

 ### A DAY IN PULCHOWK

-It is a top-down 2D simulation RPG game using C++ and SFML as library.
+A top-down 2D simulation RPG game using C++ and SFML as library as a part of academic project for Object Oriented Programming in C++.\
+\
 As the name suggests, the game is a one-day simulation in Pulchowk Campus, where the player can interact with different avatars in-game and visit buildings inside the campus.\
+\
 Scores are awarded as points in 6 sections: health, education, energy, money, social and fun based on the amount of time you spend inside a building.
 The objective is to accrue as many points as possible within the given time frame.\
-The game is developed for the academic project of Object Oriented Programming.

 #### Dependencies
 -  SFML 2.0